wallymathieu/assertfail/_posts/2019-09-02-Masstransit.md

       - "5672:5672"
 ```

+## Cost

+Masstransit is open source and free.
+RabbitMQ requires hosting.
+See AWS and Azure for pricing of their offerings.

 ## Conclusion

 Masstransit (and similar) allows you to wire up loosely coupled distributed [mediator](https://en.wikipedia.org/wiki/Mediator_pattern).
-Since Masstransit allows you to use either RabbitMQ, Azure Service Bus it is fairly easy to have it up and running.
+Since Masstransit allows you to use either RabbitMQ, AWS or Azure native message queues it is fairly easy to have it up and running.
 It is a leaky abstraction when you are going towards a heterogenous environment (but reimplementing subsets of Masstransit can be good enough).